AnanthaRajuC/SQL2API/README.md

 SQL to API

+A Python Flask application that interacts with a MySQL database to execute SQL queries and return the results in various formats such as JSON, CSV, TSV, XML, YAML, or XLSX.

+Additionally, it provides endpoints for saving SQL queries to files, executing SQL queries from files, and executing SQL queries with parameters from files.

 ## Reporting Issues/Suggest Improvements

 This Project uses GitHub's integrated issue tracking system to record bugs and feature requests.
 If you want to raise an issue, please follow the recommendations below: